Pit latrine

-A pit latrine, also known as pit toilet, is a type of toilet that collects human feces in a hole in the ground.
+A pit latrine, also known as pit toilet, is a type of toilet that collects human waste in a hole in the ground.
 Urine and feces enter the pit through a drop hole in the floor, which might be connected to a toilet seat or squatting pan for user comfort.
 Pit latrines can be built to function without water (dry toilet) or they can have a water seal (pour-flush pit latrine).
 When properly built and maintained, pit latrines can decrease the spread of disease by reducing the amount of human feces in the environment from open defecation.
 This decreases the transfer of pathogens between feces and food by flies.
 These pathogens are major causes of infectious diarrhea and intestinal worm infections.
 Infectious diarrhea resulted in about 700,000 deaths in children under five years old in 2011 and 250 million lost school days.
 Pit latrines are a low-cost method of separating feces from people.

 A pit latrine generally consists of three major parts: a hole in the ground, a concrete slab or floor with a small hole, and a shelter.
 The shelter is also called an outhouse.
 The pit is typically at least 3 m deep and 1 m across.
 The hole in the slab should not be larger than 25 cm to prevent children falling in.
 Light should be prevented from entering the pit to reduce access by flies.
 This may require the use of a lid to cover the hole in the floor when not in use.
-The World Health Organization recommends the pits are built a reasonable distance from the house, balancing issues of easy access versus that of smell.
+The World Health Organization recommends that pits be built a reasonable distance from the house, ideally balancing easy access against smell.
 The distance from water wells and surface water should be at least 10 m to decrease the risk of groundwater pollution.
 When the pit fills to within 0.5 m of the top, it should be either emptied or a new pit constructed and the shelter moved or re-built at the new location.
 Fecal sludge management involves emptying pits as well as transporting, treating and using the collected fecal sludge.
 If this is not carried out properly, water pollution and public health risks can occur.